openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

      exams, you cannot take them using the mobile app.

 ..
-The "General Questions" and "Getting Started" sections that follow apply only to edX partners/edx.org only
+The "General Questions" and "Getting Started" sections that follow apply only to edX partners/edx.org

 .. only:: Partners